dojo/docs/dijit/form/Button.rst

 Show only the icon
 ------------------

 Buttons can have icons and labels, and sometimes they just display an icon, but even in that case you should specify a label for a11y reasons.
-Use the showLabel parameter to supress it from appearing under normal circumstances:
+Use the showLabel parameter to suppress it from appearing under normal circumstances:

 .. code-example ::